 4. Create your Contract Using a Word Processor

-Whatever word processing software you're comfortable with, open it and create a new document to start working on your event contract.
+Whatever word processing software you're comfortable with, open it, and create a new document to start working on your marketing contract.
 If you have a letterhead for your business, you may add it to the layout in order to make your contract much more presentable.
 Refer to the simple outline that you prepared and don't forget to indicate your name as the event planner and the name of the client on the bottom part of the contract.

 5. Print and Sign your Contract

-After proofreading the content of your contract, start printing a copy of it.
+After proofreading the content of your private contract, start printing a copy of it.
 Ideally, you should print two copies of your contract, one for you to keep and the other to be given to the client.
 Also, don't forget to write yours and the client's signature or on all copies of the contract in order to fully seal the deal.

 What are the Different Components of Event Contracts?

-Before knowing the different components of an event contract, let us first learn about the different types of events.
+Before knowing the different components of an event sample contract, let us first learn about the different types of events.
 Events are usually of three different types, namely

 - Private Events(weddings, birthday parties, festival gatherings, etc.)